How to Use CSR to Drive Sales?

 If you are interested in engaging more in CSR-related initiatives but have no idea on how to go about it, you can use Voucherify as a tool to promote certain world views and sustainability.

-I can imagine you thinking to yourself: “How are discount coupons and promo campaigns related to CSR?” and I am quick to answer - by creating campaigns and discounts you may incentivize your audience to act in a certain way thus promoting certain behaviours.
+I can imagine you thinking to yourself: “How are discount coupons and promo campaigns related to CSR?” and I am quick to answer - by creating campaigns and discounts you may encourage your audience to act in a certain way thus promoting certain behaviors.

 Let me give you some examples to get your juices flowing:

 - You may run discount campaigns for blood donors to promote donating blood and other similar medical programs.

 - You may offer special discounts for customers who purchased more sustainable products, such as 5% off for buying a bamboo toothbrush instead of a plastic one to cultivate the spirit of sustainability in your customers.

 - You may launch a loyalty program in which customers are rewarded with special gift cards via which they may support different charity initiatives.